ericfortis/web-projects/README.md

 A programming project for musicians learning to code.

 ## Daily Menu Specials [(🔗 Demo)](https://ericfortis.github.io/web-projects/daily-menu-specials/)
-A webpage that shows a different image each day.
+A webpage that shows a particular image based on the weekday.
 For example, for a menu special.

 ## License